-Restricted Net Assets - Restricted net assets are comprised of amounts restricted for debt service and renewals and replacements.
-It is the System's policy to first use restricted net assets when an expense is incurred for purposes for which both restricted and unrestricted net assets are available.
+Restricted Net Position - Restricted net position is comprised of assets restricted for debt service and renewals and replacements.
+It is the System's policy to first use assets when an expense is incurred for purposes for which both restricted and unrestricted net assets are available.

-Net Assets Invested in Capital Assets - Net of Related Debt - This component of net assets consists of capital assets - net of accumulated depreciation and amortization, reduced by the outstanding balances of bonds net of unexpended proceeds, and advances payable that are attributable to the acquisition, construction, or improvement of those assets.
+Net Investment in Capital Assets - This component of net position consists of capital assets - net of accumulated depreciation and amortization, reduced by the outstanding balances of bonds net of unexpended proceeds, and advances payable that are attributable to the acquisition, construction, or improvement of those assets.